Biswas014/Customer-Support-Analytics-Dashboard/README.md

-# Call Centre Support Analytics — Performance, Traffic & Satisfaction Dashboard
+# Call Centre Support Analytics Dashboard
 A dynamic and interactive Excel dashboard to explore customer support data — built around agent performance, call traffic patterns, and priority-based handling.

 This dashboard analyzes 46,380 support calls from a mid-sized call centre, surfacing patterns that directly affect customer satisfaction — from agent-level performance gaps to peak traffic days and a completely underutilized IVR system.
 It's built for operations managers, team leads, or anyone trying to figure out where their support pipeline is breaking down.